microsoftgraph/msgraph-sample-botframework/tutorial/05-add-msgraph.md

     - It uses the **graphClient** to [get the logged-in user](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0).
         - It uses the `Select` method to limit which fields are returned.
     - It uses the **graphClient** to [get the user's photo](https://docs.microsoft.com/graph/api/profilephoto-get?view=graph-rest-1.0), requesting the smallest supported size of 48x48 pixels.
-    - It uses the **AdaptiveCards** NuGet package to construct an Adaptive Card and sends the card as an attachment.
+    - It uses the **CardHelper** class to construct an Adaptive Card and sends the card as an attachment.

 1. Replace the code inside the `else if (command.StartsWith("show me"))` block in `ProcessStepAsync` with the following.